bibinmjose/dsgramner/docs/index.md

 <div align = "center"><img src="./index_files/output_30_0.png"></div>

 We found that central tendendencies of `Southern States` to be slightly lower than rest of the country.
 But it should be noted that number of samples in the `Southern States` is far less.
 Also, it should be understood that the enrollment rate of southern states is usually higher than rest of country which could be driving down the median values.
 Overall, it has to be concluded that south indian states perform badly compared to the rest of the country.
+The consclusions are based on unequal sample sizes as indicated by the size of the circles below each violin plot.

 <div align = "center"><img src="./index_files/output_33_0.png"></div>